-LB presents the Full Story of a Football Manager who is best known by the Nickname; ‘The Godfather‘.
-Our Antonio Conte Childhood Story Plus Untold Biography Facts brings to you a full account of notable events from his childhood time till date.
+LifeBogger presents the Full Story of a Football Manager who is best known by the Nickname; ‘The Godfather‘.

 Antonio Conte Childhood Story -Early Life and Family Background:

-Antonio Conte was born in Lecce, southern Italy on the 31st July 1969 to his father Cosimino Conte, a football coach and Mother Ada Briamo, a full time house wife.
+For Biography starters, Antonio Conte was born in Lecce, southern Italy on the 31st of July 1969 to his father Cosimino Conte, a football coach and Mother Ada Briamo, a full-time housewife.

 Cosimino and Ada brought him and his brothers Gianluca and Daniele up with very strict rules.